CIRCUIT COURT RULES INDEX

-When twenty billable hours of service have been provided by the guardian ad litem, and the matter has not yet been resolved, the guardian ad litem shall be required to submit a request to the Court, along with a proposed order, requiring each litigant to deposit an additional $350.00 with the Clerk of Circuit Courts Office.
-Thereafter, the guardian ad litem shall request an additional $350.00 deposit for each subsequent billable 10 hours of work performed by submitting a written request to the Court along with a proposed order.
+When twenty billable hours of service have been provided by the guardian ad litem, and the matter has not yet been resolved, the guardian ad litem shall be required to submit a request to the Court, along with an itemized invoice reflecting services performed thus far and a proposed order, requiring each litigant to deposit an additional $350.00 with the Clerk of Circuit Courts Office.
+Thereafter, the guardian ad litem shall request an additional $350.00 deposit for each subsequent billable 10 hours of work performed by submitting a written request to the Court along with an itemized invoice reflecting services performed thus far and a proposed order.

 801 Notwithstanding Rule 800, the parties to an action affecting the family may stipulate to the appointment of any qualified attorney as guardian ad litem for the minor children.